jedigizmo/c3t_tryouts_2022_writeups/Affine_Writeup.md

 84 = a(123) + b  for "{"
 ```

-Using a simple system of equations, we can caculate the value of a.
+Using a simple system of equations, we can calculate the value of a.

 ```
 70 = 2a